|Head of Department International Relations / Postal Regulation, Bundesnetzagentur and President of the CEER|

 Dr. Annegret Groebel has studied economics at the University of Heidelberg and Paris-Dauphine and was a researcher at the University of Mannheim where she also got her doctorate in 1996.

 Dr. Groebel has worked for the German Regulatory Authority for Telecommunications and Post since 1997 (renamed in 2005 to Bundesnetzagentur für Elektrizität, Gas, Telekommunikation, Post und Eisenbahnen [Federal Network Agency for Electricity, Gas, Telecommunications, Post and Railway]).

+Annegret Groebel is also a member of the Agency for the Cooperation of Energy Regulators (UE) as well as of the OECD-Network of Economic Regulators.
 In November 2013 she was appointed for the first time to be a member of the NER Bureau (the Network of Economic Regulators is a Working Group of the OECD looking at cross-sectoral governance issues of economic regulators) supporting the NER Chair.
-Her term as NER Bu-reau member was renewed in 2015 and in 2018.
+Her term as NER Bureau member was renewed in 2015, 2018 and in 2020.

 She also holds key positions at the Independent Regulators Group (IRG) and is actively involved in the work of the Body of European Regulators for Electronic Communications (BEREC).
 She is responsible for all contacts to other European and non-European regulatory bodies as well as for the contacts with the European Commission, ACER (Agency for the Cooperation of Energy Regulators) in the energy field, ERG-Post and IRG Railways.